 VISTA is a 4-m class wide field survey telescope (Figure 1).
 It has an alt-azimuth mount, and quasi-Ritchie-Chretien optics with a 4.10-m fast f/1 primary mirror (M1) giving an f/3.25 focus at the Cassegrain.
 The f/3 hyperboloid-shaped secondary (M2) has a diameter of 1.24-m.
 The unvignetted field of view is 2 deg (but VIRCAM uses only \sim 1.6 deg).
 The entrance pupil has a diameter of 3.70-m.
 The focal length is 12.072-m.
-The mirrors were coated with silver at the start of the VIRCAM operations in 2008, because was optimal for near-infrared performance.
-However, the silver coating suffered from fast aging so it was replaced with aluminum coating in 2011, and the current version of the VIRCAM ESO ETC reflects this change.
+The mirrors are coated with silver, which is optimal for near-infrared performance.

-The total telescope mass (above the foundation peer) is \sim 113 metric tons, distributed among the optical support structure (\sim 44), the azimuth rotation structure (\sim 46) and the pedestal assembly (\sim 23).
+The total telescope mass (above the foundation peer) is ~113 metric tons, distributed among the optical support structure (~44), the azimuth rotation structure (~46) and the pedestal assembly (~23).
 The primary mirror weights 5520 kg, the VIRCAM - 2900 kg, the secondary mirror - 1000 kg.
 The telescope has three Power Drive Units (PDU) enabling movement of the azimuth and altitude axis, and the Cassegrain rotator.
 Unlike most other telescopes, VISTA lies on a ball bearing with a pitch diameter of 3658 mm, instead on a oil bed.

-The Altitude limit is \ge 20 deg above the horizon, which implies a mechanical pointing limit to the North at δ <+45 deg at the meridian.
+The Altitude limit is \geq 20 deg above the horizon, which implies a mechanical pointing limit to the North at $\delta \leq$ +45 deg at the meridian.